minsh/s3front/README.md

 S3Front
 =======
 Fast command-line tool to upload a directory to an AWS S3 bucket and optionally invalidate the associated AWS CloudFront distribution.
 By default all uploaded files will be public.
+Per bucket caching is done in local `.s3front.json` file to avoid uploading the same file.

 # Install
 ```